A new set of wings: Remembering Johnny Ward - Shelby County Reporter

 But then, in walked Ward.

-With that same shuffle and bubble game in his hand to share with the office, he walked in and started talking with Neal Wagner, our managing editor at the time, about his upcoming intro to flying class.
+With that same shuffle and bubble gum in his hand to share with the office, he walked in and started talking with Neal Wagner, our managing editor at the time, about his upcoming intro to flying class.

 At that time, I didn’t realize how many people in the office had been impacted by him, but he and Wagner formed a great relationship over the years, while several in the office grew fond of him and some even had their children participate in the Young Eagles program he put on during the summer to give them early lessons on flying.